UC Law School Clinics

-Hone critical client representation skills as you counsel and represent clients from the community in the Hamilton County Domestic Relations Court and the Court of Common Pleas as part of Cincinnati Law's Domestic Violence and Civil Protection Order Clinic.
-This Clinic includes a semester-long program during your third year, during which you receive extensive training along with hands-on experience.
-You'll hone skills in interviewing, investigation, negotiation, drafting pleadings and correspondence as well as direct and cross-examination as you work collaboratively both with clinic colleagues and with off-campus and on-campus partners.
-Weekly classes and individual supervision offer support with case rounds, case preparation and self-care.
+Learn and demonstrate client representation skills as you counsel and represent clients from the community in the Hamilton County Domestic Relations Court and the Court of Common Pleas as part of Cincinnati Law's Domestic Violence and Civil Protection Order Clinic.
+This clinic includes a semester-long program in your third year, during which you receive extensive training along with hands-on work experience.
+You will hone skills in interviewing, investigation, negotiation, drafting pleadings, and correspondence, and strengthen your command of direct and cross-examination as you work collaboratively both with clinic colleagues and with off-campus and on-campus partners.
+Weekly classes and individual supervision offer support with case rounds, case preparation, and self-care.

 During your third year at Cincinnati Law, you can sign up to join the popular Entrepreneurship and Community Development Clinic (ECDC), where you can gain real-world experience representing local small business owners and aspiring entrepreneurs on transactional legal issues critical to their success.
-Cincinnati, a top destination for tech and branding-focused entrepreneurs, provides fertile ground for learning how to assist clients in forming their businesses, complying with regulations and licensing, protecting trademarks and copyrights, contract negotiations and more.
-ECDC, a highly valued resource in the region, has established strong partnerships with local business accelerators and community development organizations.
+Cincinnati, a top destination for tech and branding-focused entrepreneurs, provides fertile ground for learning how to assist clients in forming their businesses, complying with regulations and licensing, protecting trademarks and copyrights, contract negotiations, and more.
+Working with small-business owners is a unique way for UC Law students to gain first-hand insight into the world of commercial law.

 As part of Cincinnati Law's Indigent Defense Clinic, select third-year law students represent clients charged with misdemeanors and low-level felonies in Hamilton County, Ohio.
-Each year, four Cincinnati Law third-year students join the cooperative effort with the Salmon P. Chase College of Law at Northern Kentucky University, the Hamilton County Public Defender’s Office and private local attorneys who generously donate countless pro bono hours.
-The year-long program starts with a 10-day trial advocacy “boot camp,” then hones practice basic trial skills during weekly seminars.
+Each year, eight University of Cincinnati College of Law students participate in this clinic that instructs students on client-centered, holistic advocacy.
+The year-long program starts with a 6-day trial advocacy “boot camp,” then hones basic trial skills during weekly seminars.
 Under close supervision, students represent clients from the initial appearance until the conclusion of the case.
 From client interviews and case brainstorming to investigations and trials, you'll learn public defender best practices.
 Additionally, students learn how to connect to public defender and legal aid organizations across the country.

-Learn the basics of appellate advocacy first-hand at Cincinnati Law's Six Circuit Clinic.
+Learn the basics of appellate advocacy first-hand at Cincinnati Law's Sixth Circuit Clinic.
 This one- or two-semester experience allows you to work directly on cases actively pending before the U.S. Court of Appeals for the Sixth Circuit, which is located in downtown Cincinnati.
-You'll work alongside practicing attorneys with active cases in the Sixth Circuit, giving you unprecedented access to the inner-workings of the court system.
+For a semester, you'll work alongside practicing attorneys with active cases in the Sixth Circuit, giving you unprecedented access to the inner-workings of the court system.
 You can attend arguments at the Court, review lower court records, find issues, write drafts of briefs and even participate in mock oral arguments in a Sixth Circuit courtroom.